romeerez/orchid-orm/docs/src/guide/common-column-methods.md

 If you provide a value or a raw SQL, such default should be set on the column in migration to be applied on a database level.

 Or you can specify a callback that returns a value.
 This function will be called for each creating record.
 Such a default won't be applied to a database.
+If the column has an encoding function (json, timestamp columns have it), it will be used to serialize the returned default value.

 ```ts
 export class Table extends BaseTable {